TV Producer, Content Creator & Entrepreneur

 She has been referred to as a brilliant creative mind and an ideas person with an ability to spot trends and translate into workable and accessible programme proposals.

 Ahrani worked as an enabler for Eureka!
 Britain’s first hands-on children’s museum in Yorkshire.
-Juggling school groups of sometimes up to 100 at a time with her fellow enablers, she helped 4 to 6 year olds understand and engage with the interactive exhibits, many of which were STEM-related.
+Juggling school groups of up to 100 at a time, with her fellow enablers, she helped 4 to 6 year olds understand and engage with the interactive exhibits, many of which were STEM-related.

 As well as TV and writing projects, she is also a Mentor for the School of Biological Sciences, University of Leeds, where she gained her first degree BSc Honours Genetics-Biochemistry.
 She was nominated for an award for her mentoring and is also recognised as a Woman of Influence by the University.
 Her fascination with the human brain and the way we think led to an MSc Neuroscience at the Institute of Psychiatry, Kings College London.
 She has acted as a Mentor for King’s College.

 As a STEM Ambassador for UK charity STEM Learning, she hopes to convey her enthusiasm for STEM and STEAM to young audiences.
 This has included work for The Prince’s Trust.
 Ahrani completed WISE Campaign’s “People Like Me” training to help encourage girls to study STEM subjects.
-And was recently invited to speak at a “Learning From Leaders” panel for City Year UK.
+She is often invited to speak at events and at schools.
+Including a “Learning From Leaders” panel for City Year UK and a Women In STEAM event organised by Northampton University.
 She has been invited by the University of Leeds (University of the Year 2017) to speak on a Leadership panel as part of her Woman of Influence role in February 2018.

 Ahrani grew up watching science programmes on TV and believes her interest in this area evolved from this.
 She loves Space.
 She believes that STEAM is the future.
 She is passionate about generating interest and engagement for kids in these areas.
 As owner of a Newtonian telescope, she truly believes in shooting for the stars!